 The origin of urban centres.
 Geographical, social, economic and political factors influencing urban settlement.
 Elements of Egyptian, Greek and Roman town planning.
 Medieval communities.
+The

-The meaning of the Renaissance.
+Renaissance.
 The Baroque city.
+The French and English landscape garden movements.
 The Agrarian and Industrial Revolutions.
 Nineteenth century social reforms and planning theories.
 Company Towns.
 The Garden City movement.
 New Towns.